alanpcs/trabalho-es-mutantes/implementation/README.md

 **./** 'Implementation files'

-**./TestCaseSetSelection/** -> GiovanniGuizzo's Repo that implements the algorithm that finds a testcase subset with a good score...
+**./[TestCaseSetSelection/]("https://github.com/GiovaniGuizzo/TestCaseSetSelection")** -> Giovanni Guizzo's Repo that implements the algorithm that finds a testcase subset with a good score

-**./sources/** -> Contains the source matrixes of the studied problems
+**./[sources/]("https://github.com/jacksonpradolima/SUTs4MutationTesting")** -> Contains the source matrixes of the studied problems calculed by Jackson Lima [problems]

 ## Running all scripts
 Execute the following command to run all scripts with default values and stores